svn2github/liblzg/src/extra/README.txt

 lzgmini.pas
     A Pascal implementation of the LZG decoder.

+lzgmini.lua
+    A Lua implementation of the LZG decoder.

 lzgmini_68k.s / lzgmini_68k.h
     An assembler implementation of the LZG decoder for the MC68000 family of 16/32-bit processors.